arcus-azure/arcus.eventgrid/README.md

 ![Logo of the project](media/logo/arcus-logo.png)

-# Arcus EventGrid
+# Arcus - Azure Event Grid
-> A library to kick start Azure Event Grid development
+> Azure Event Grid development in a breeze

 This library provides Azure Event Grid functionality that can be used to build reliable cloud projects.